-Active Systems:The Weather Prediction Center is issuing advisories on Post-Tropical Cyclone Ian, located over southern Virginia.
+Active Systems:The National Hurricane Center is issuing advisories on Tropical Storm Philippe, located over the central Tropical Atlantic.

 Partners of the Florida Public Radio Emergency Network include: Florida's Division of Emergency Management, WDNA (Miami), WFIT (Melbourne), WMFE (Orlando), WFSU (Tallahassee), WGCU (Fort Myers), WJCT (Jacksonville), WKGC (Panama City), WLRN (Miami), WMNF (Tampa-Sarasota), WQCS (Fort Pierce), WUFT (Gainesville-Ocala), WUSF (Tampa), WUWF (Pensacola) and Florida Public Media.